DAY 2 | THURSDAY, 11 SEPTEMBER 2025

 In this session, we learn:

-- How NCSS has championed learning and development as a strategic enabler, empowering social service professionals not just to cope with, but to lead change.
+- How learning and development can be a strategic enabler, empowering social service professionals not just to cope with, but to lead change.

-- The role of sector-wide initiatives, and deep partnerships in nurturing adaptive leaders, digital dexterity, and collaborative innovation from the ground up.
+- The role of sector-wide initiatives and strong partnerships in nurturing adaptive leaders, digital dexterity, and collaborative innovation from the ground up.

 - How purpose and performance go hand-in-hand in a sector driven by passion and commitment.